 Below are some ideas that groups have used in getting themselves and their cargo across the border.
-Please out to your Amor Trip Coordinator to let them know what vehicles you are bringing.
+Please let your Amor Trip Coordinator know what vehicles you are bringing.

-- Amor is no longer crossing box trucks and personal buses into Mexico. - For a large amount of cargo, we recommend trailers, cargo vans, or RVs.
+- Box trucks and personally owned buses require additional paperwork prior to your arrival.
+Please notify your Amor Trip Coordinator ASAP if you plan to use a bus or box truck. - For a large amount of cargo, we recommend trailers, cargo vans, or RVs.
 There are several rental companies in the San Diego area that allow them to cross into Mexico. - 15 passenger vans are always a great idea!
 Some groups will take out the last seat to make room for cargo. - Personal vehicles (i.e. trucks, SUVs, sedans, etc.) always work! - Keep in mind that the mode of transportation that you use in getting to your check-in location may be different than your transportation for crossing and/or in Mexico.